|

 Midnight appeared from PS Publishing in October 2010 and

-concerns family secrets in present-day Australia as well as ancient
+concerns family secrets in present-day Australia, ancient

 rituals and a very special kind of clown.
+It can be ordered in

 “With its acute observations of a parched